 We were fortunate to have found a spot at Grants late in the evening and went pretty much straight to sleep.
 The next morning, as we were getting ready for the day, suddenly a loud bang was heard right outside of our trailer.
 We had not idea what it was but it sounded like a gun or car backfiring.
 Marlene and the kids stayed inside while I went outside with my bear spray to investigate and that’s when I heard the shriek of a woman two sites over from us.

 I started to walk over as another camper said that someone had been accidentally shot with a gun.
 I looked over at a picnic table about 50 yards away, I can see a small person laying on it while a man was attempting to give her CPR.
-I had just done first aid training in north york, and tried to help the man with the CPR.
 At that time, a woman ran past me and said that she was a nurse and that she would try to help.
 As I have very little medical knowledge, I chose not to get in their way.
 I stood at a distance and watched with another camper as the nurse came back shaking her head.
 It had been a little girl who had accidentally shot herself with her father’s firearm.
 From the looks of it, it was very serious.
 Just then we heard the sound of ambulance and police vehicles approaching.
 By now, most campers at our loop had already left.
 We would not know the outcome of this accident until later this evening and the little girl unfortunately did not make it.
 It was a tragedy and our hearts go out to the family and everyone who was involved.

 Before we left to help Josh and Jessa with their Airstream at Old Faithful, we ran into Sean and Kristy Michael from Long Long Honeymoon.
 As many of you might know, they are also Airstream bloggers.
 We had met them earlier this year in Florida and knew that they were in Yellowstone at the same time through social media.
 We actually saw them the night before as we were walking around Old Faithful Inn and got a chance to chat a little more today.